aplerdal/MkscMoreTracks/README.md

 # MkscMoreTracks
 An asm hack of Mario Kart: Super Circuit that adds more tracks.

+Not intended to be used individually.
+Planned for use in AdvancedEdit6

 IPS patches will be published in the releases tab when the hack works. https://github.com/aplerdal/MkscMoreTracks/releases
 ## Todo